ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 VanderCook College of Music Living Expenses, Fees, and More

-House and Food Costs at Vandercook College Of Music
+Room and Board Costs at VanderCook College of Music

-There may be additional fees associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
-Many schools offer resources for students with financial need to get help covering these fees.
+There may be other costs associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
+Many schools offer ways for students with financial need to find ways to lower or eliminate these fees.

-The total cost of getting around in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?
-Will you need to pay to park on-campus?
-Is the campus walkable?
-Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
-All of these factors can make a big difference in your transportation budget.
-At Vandercook College Of Music, freshman are allowed to park on campus.
+The cost of getting around in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus small enough that you can easily walk from class-to-class??
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your estimated cost of transportation.
+At VanderCook College of Music, freshman are allowed to park on campus.

-Where are a college is located can also have a big effect on your transportation budget.
+The location of a college or university can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city could be costly, but there may be more trains, busses and affordable flights to actually get to school.
-The VanderCook College of Music campus is in a urban setting in Illinois, not far from Chicago.
+On the flip side, getting around in an urban area can be expensive, but cities may offer more trains, busses or low-cost flight options to actually get to school.
+VanderCook College of Musicis located in a city in Illinois, not far from Chicago.

 Other Costs